rzergpi/Avidity/README.md

 14,B03,0.111,0.127,0.108,0.101,0.077,0.057

-The first row must have "Exp, Samples," and the names given to the concentrations of the chaotropic agent, in this cas it is:
+The first row must have "Exp, Samples," and the names given to the concentrations of the chaotropic agent, in this case it is:
 "M.09,M.18,M.375,M.75,M1.5,M3".

 The second row should always have the different concentrations of a chaotropic agent (in this case GuHCl).